-An epic saga of travels slowly came to a halt in November as I started my final trip once again towards the Annapurna Circuit.
+An epic saga of travels slowly came to a halt in November as I started my final trip once again toward the Annapurna Circuit.
 Although being in this region numerous times before I still have a newer perspective of the place every time I am there.
 The beauty surpasses whatever words I am able to put forward or write explaining the region.
 From the low tropical landscapes to the alpine region crossing the pass at 5416m and again heading down to the tropical landscape overwhelms the senses.

 As the riding in the Annapurna Circuit concluded, I had the rest of the month dedicated to being in the city of Kathmandu preparing for the South Asian Games.
-One of the responsibilities was to complete the mountain bike trails with my team.
-The chosen area was the Gokarna Shaid Smarak Park on the northeastern side of Kathmandu.
+One of my responsibilities was to complete the mountain bike trails with my team.
+The chosen area was the Gokarna Shahid Smarak Park on the northeastern side of Kathmandu.
 This small community forest was definitely a surprise for me when I was told to work on a new race track back in March.
 A small forest surrounded by a rapidly rising population and the housing issues that come with it was definitely a boon and a curse.
-This park is a place where locals can enjoy a calm morning before the daily routine of work amongst a bustling city nearby.
+This park is a place where locals can enjoy a calm morning before the daily routine of work in a bustling city nearby.
 As the busy, noisy, dusty city moves in its fast-paced daily routine the fauna inside the park moves at its own pace.
 While spending my days working in the trial I could see Chestnut-bellied Nuthatch searching the trunk of the pine trees for food, Blue-throated Barbet excavating a nest on a dead pine tree, Minivets singing while flying from tree to tree, a flock of parrots flying towards their nests, Pitpits hopping around searching food, a troop of Rhesus Macaques playing around, a mongoose running around.
 Parks like these are definitely a necessity for the community for recreation and for wildlife as a refuge or a home to stay in.
 Although it sounds politically correct the previous sentence is a conflicted one as biodiversity is very important along with having a natural area for us humans to enjoy apart from the concrete jungle but both co-existing together is hard and in a way bad as having wildlife conditioned to humans creates more conflict but we humans need areas like these.
 One thing I could say after observing this beautiful place is that efforts should be made to keep the natural habitat in its natural state as much as possible with certain parts dedicated to recreation.
-The park has huge structures built up which incomplete in its current state has made it look even worse and unmanaged waste from people who come for picnics adds another burden to the already exhausted biodiversity.
+The park has huge structures built up which is incomplete in its current state and has made it look even worse and unmanaged waste from people who come for picnics adds another burden to the already exhausted biodiversity.

 Apologies to do this again but with the above things in mind I again present the following unspoken rules while in the wilderness:

 1. Never pluck out a plant/ flower from its natural place for your own pleasure and social media moments.
-Let it be in the natural state.
+Let it be in its natural state.
 Remember someone else is also traveling to see the same beauty that nature is showcasing.

 3. Speak softly and don’t shout.